RealXun/Selenium-Ingestion-Python/README.md

 ## Excel File:
 The exel file should be modified as needed.
 Always according to the changes in the code.

 > Note: This excel is ready for two types of forms.
-But this code only use the information form
+But this code only use the information form.
+Also you will need to adjust the route where you have the excel file.

 In the image we can see what rows we use in this form